Bikatr7/Kudasai/README.md

 Your translated text will be stored in the output folder in the same directory as kudasai.py.

-Kaiseki will store your obfuscated api key locally under KudasaiConfig under your user directory.
+Kaiseki will store your obfuscated api key locally under KudasaiSecrets under %APPDATA% or ~/.config/ depending on your OS.

 ---------------------------------------------------------------------------------------------------------------------------------------------------